jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ## Enhanced PDA Validation Logic

-One of the key security improvements in BlackoutSOL is the enhanced Program Derived Account (PDA) validation logic, which provides strong cryptographic assurances for transaction routing.
+One of the key security improvements in ZEclipse is the enhanced Program Derived Account (PDA) validation logic, which provides strong cryptographic assurances for transaction routing.

 ### Dual-path Validation Strategy